HL 367: Planning and Evaluation in Health & Fitness

 APA Captioning Tables & Figures

 Examples of how to cite tables, illustrations, and other figures according to the APA style format.

 Zotero is a free plug-in for the Firefox web browser.
 Zotero will import citations from your searches and, with the use of the Word plug-in, automatically insert citations and create bibliographies.
 You can also manually enter citations into Zotero.
 For instructions on downloading Zotero along with links to various how-to videos see the Zotero Guide.

 Library Catalog (Books)

 Review articles are a special kind of article that looks at the recent research in a given field and then summarizes that knowledge and places it in the context of what is already known about the topic.
 Search OneSearch above to locate review articles.
-Search for "literature review" or "meta-analysis" AND your variable (e.g. "literature review" AND obesity AND children)
+Search for "systematic review" or "literature review" or "meta-analysis" AND your variable (e.g. "systematic review" AND obesity AND children).